Zmagis/Shop-App/README.md

 ### If loged in as admin

-- Admin can add new product for sale
+- add new product for sale
-- Admin can edit or remove his products
+- edit or remove products

 ## To run on your local machine follow these steps: